 People are often catapulted into management roles because of their technical competence rather than their ability to lead people effectively.
 Companies often expect them to just ‘get on with it’ and offer very little in the way of support or training.
 Whether you’re a new manager or an experienced one, be honest with yourself about your level of competency in key management skills.
 Identify areas where you need to develop and seek out creative and cost-effective ways of building your skill set.

 Thank you to everyone who has taken the time to contribute their views.
-Your comments on the Cezanne OnDemand blog are always welcome!
+Your comments on the Cezanne HR blog are always welcome!